davidtheclark/react-aria-modal/README.md

   - Focus is trapped within the modal: Tab and Shift+Tab will cycle through the modal's focusable nodes without returning to the main document beneath.
   - Escape will close the modal.
   - Scrolling is frozen on the main document beneath the modal.
-(Although, sadly, you can still mess with the scrolling using a touch screen.)
   - When the modal closes, focus returns to the element that was focused just before the modal activated.
   - The dialog element has an ARIA `role` of `dialog` (or `alertdialog`).
   - The dialog element has an ARIA attribute designating its title, either `aria-label` or `aria-labelledby`.